bergesinstitute/graf-method/book-2-unit-3.md

 1. I walked in the park.
 2. I cooked a lot.
 3. She visited her mom and her cousin (m).
-4. You worked a little (formal, singular).
+4. You worked a little (form., sing.).
 5. She helped Peter.
 6. We danced at a club.
 7. You (form., sing.) watched TV.